 Responding to an HE MU PPDU(#8391) or HE SU PPDU with an HE TB PPDU(#8432)

-An AP that sends an HE MU PPDU(#8391) or HE SU PPDU that solicits(#6631) an immediate response carried in an HE TB PPDU shall set the Ack Policy to HTP Ack(#4723)(#Ed) for each of the MPDUs for which it intends to solicit an immediate response (see 10.3.2.10.2 (Acknowledgement procedure for DL MU PPDU in MU format) for an example of this sequence).
-If an Action frame or an MMPDU that solicits an immediate acknowledgement is carried in an HE MU PPDU, then the response is carried in an HE TB PPDU.(#9719) A non-AP STA that receives an HE MU PPDU or HE SU PPDU(#8492) with an A-MPDU that contains QoS Data or QoS Null frames addressed to it with Ack Policy field equal to HTP Ack, or an Action-Ack frame shall not respond if it has not received the UL resource allocation information either through UMRS Control field or a Trigger frame in the soliciting PPDU.
+An AP that sends an HE MU PPDU(#8391) or HE SU PPDU that solicits(#6631) an immediate response carried in an HE TB PPDU shall set the Ack Policy to HTP Ack(#4723)(#Ed) for each of the [12896]QoS Data frames for which it intends to solicit an immediate response (see 10.3.2.10.2 (Acknowledgement procedure for DL MU PPDU in MU format) for an example of this sequence).
+If [12631] a management frame that solicits an immediate acknowledgement is carried in an HE MU PPDU, then the response is carried in an HE TB PPDU.(#9719) A non-AP STA that receives an HE MU PPDU or HE SU PPDU(#8492) with an A-MPDU that contains QoS Data [11763, 13517]addressed to it with Ack Policy field equal to HTP Ack, or [12486, 12897] a management frame that solicits an immediate acknowledgement shall not respond if it has not received the UL resource allocation information either through UMRS Control field or a Trigger frame in the soliciting PPDU.

-A non-AP STA that receives an HE MU PPDU(#8391) or HE SU PPDU(#8492) with an A-MPDU that contains QoS Data or QoS Null frames addressed to it with Ack Policy field equal to HTP Ack, or an Action-Ack frame shall follow the following acknowledgment procedure if it has received the UL resource allocation information through either a UMRS Control field or a Trigger frame in the soliciting PPDU:(#9886, #9884)
+A non-AP STA that receives an HE MU PPDU(#8391) or HE SU PPDU(#8492) with an A-MPDU that contains MPDUs that solicits acknowledgment and includes a Trigger frame, or a frame with UMRS Control field shall respond using an HE TB PPDU as follows: (#9886, #9884)

-If the HE MU PPDU(#8391) or HE SU PPDU(#8492) carries an S-MPDU(#9331) that is a QoS Data frame or QoS Null frame with the Ack Policy field equal to HTP Ack or an Action frame, and if a UMRS Control field(#Ed) is present(#9885) , then the STA shall respond with an Ack frame carried in the HE TB PPDU sent as a response.(#9395)
+If the A-MPDU includes only one MPDU, and the MPDU is an EOF-MPDU that is either a QoS Data frame or QoS Null frame with the Ack Policy field equal to HTP Ack [12486] or a management frame that solicits acknowledgement, , then the STA shall respond with an Ack frame

+If the HE STA supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes more than one MPDU, only one of which solicits acknowledgement and the MPDU that solicits acknowledgement is an EOF MPDU that is a QoS Data frame or a QoS Null frame with Ack Policy subfield equal to Normal Ack, or a manamgement frame that solicits acknowledgement, then the HE STA shall respond with an Ack frame.